AchiniPramoda/3YS2_SPM_Hotel_Management/README.md

 |IT20025526| Gunawardhana H.P.M.N|

-##The project, Hotel Management System is a web-based application that allows the hotel manager to handle all hotel activities
+## The project, Hotel Management System is a web-based application that allows the hotel manager to handle all hotel activities

--For this application we have used mern stacks.
+-For this application we have used mern stacks-

-Express for backend, react for frontend
+--Express for backend, react for frontend--

 # How start the backend services